chantra/draft-dot-for-insecure-delegation/draft-bretelle-dprive-dot-for-insecure-delegations.md

 To authenticate a DoT server of a secure delegation, it is possible to use the TLSA resource record {{RFC6698}} of the nameserver as decribed in
 {{I-D.bortzmeyer-dprive-resolver-to-auth}} Section 2, while this method
-is valid, it precludes the onboarding of insecure delegation as DoT servers.
+is valid, the absence of support of DNSSEC for such delegations precludes the onboarding and discovery of nameservers serving those zones as DoT servers.

-Without the use of DNSSEC, a delegation is not able to authenticate itself as the chain of trust is not continued, however other mechanisms exist to have a server authenticate itself, such as Public Key Infrastructure (PKIX {{RFC6125}}) , SPKI, which have their own pros and cons.
+Without the use of DNSSEC, a delegation is not able to authenticate itself as the chain of trust cannot be followed, however other mechanisms exist to have a server authenticate itself, such as Public Key Infrastructure (PKIX {{RFC6125}}) , SPKI, which have their own pros and cons.